2025 Schedule - (tentative schedule - managers to review - subject to change due to weather, field availability, etc)

 ii.
 If a team begins a game with 9 or more players, but reaches a situation through loss or injury of only maintaining 8 batters, there will not be an automatic out and the batting order will just continue.

-4. Games will be 9 innings.
+4. Games will be 9 innings, with a minimum of 7 innings

-a.
-If after 5 innings a team is up by 15+ runs or after 7 innings up by 10+, the "official" game is over and all stats in GameChanger stop and the win is awarded to the team in the lead.
-The managers then decide how they want to continue.
-Make a gentleman's agreement - let guys pitch or catch that normally don't get a chance, play positions you normally don't get to, have a few players switch teams, bat opposite handed, etc. Be creative and have fun with it - that’s what this league is about.
+b.
+Make a gentleman's agreement - let guys pitch or catch that normally don't get a chance, play positions you normally don't get to, have guys bat opposite handed, have a few players switch teams, etc. Be creative and have fun with it - that’s what this league is about.
 A 5 run limit is in effect for the remaining innings and no stealing is allowed.
-Umpires are expected to stay until the end of the game.